alidcastano/alidcastano.com/content/essays/2020-05-20-Abstraction.md

 In one particular case, I was creating an API in Clojure that leveraged AWS services.
 I needed a way to get a specific service's id from its name, so I created a function, `sid`, for doing that.
 But writing code like `(sid :auth-pool)` felt like I'd be hard-coding names everywhere, so I created a specific function for retrieving this service's id, that way I could write `(auth-pool-id)` instead.
 But as I did this for my second and third service, I realized my mistake: by trying to avoid explicitly using the name of the resource (which in Clojure is idiomatic to do with keywords), I was committing instead to writing a new function for each service, and these functions weren't generalizing any behavior, just wrapping a existing utility (`sid`).
 Rather than code reuse, what I was giving myself was duplication.

 Turns out, what I disliked about Classes is more general to programming: the tendency to make code too specific, with the intention of facilitating use, but, without considering the costs of doing so.
-Classes, with their interfaces and methods, just encourage specificity, but you can very well overdo it with functions too, as I mistakenly have.
+Classes, with their interfaces and methods, just encourage specificity, but you can very well be overdone with functions, too.

-That's not to say that concretions are always bad.
-There's cases where extra specificity is warranted.
+There are cases, however, where I feel extra specificity is warranted.
 In a Javascript codebase I worked on, for example, a check for `organization.parentId === null` was written in a few places.
 From the code I can infer it's checking for any organization without a parent.
 Still, I chose to turn that specification into a function, that way I could write `isRootOrganization(org)` instead.
 Now, one can be unaware of what makes an organization the root yet still know whether it is or isn't one.
 We're communicating at a higher, more concrete level.

 Imagine now, that other hierarchical entities appeared in the codebase.
 They all share the same property value: their `parentId` is `null`.
 So rather than a specific `isRootOrganization` function, we generalize this specification to all entities; now we can write `isRoot(entity)` instead.
 We're communicating at a higher, more abstract level.